-The Invictus Games Sydney 2018 will feature more than 500 competitors from a record 18 participating allied nations listed below.
+The Invictus Games Sydney 2018 will feature 500 competitors from 18 participating nations.

 Since 2001, the North Atlantic Treaty Organisation (NATO) military alliance has helped to rebuild the Afghan Armed Forces to combat Taliban resurgence.
 As Afghanistan is a landlocked country, the military consists of an army and air force only, and has more than 200,000 active soldiers.
 Afghanistan has been represented at previous Games by teams of less than 10 competitors but compete enthusiastically and proudly nonetheless.